remygatins/BlackSeaBass_project/practice_data_analysis.md

 done

-**Tip:** Keep the scratch folder open in Globus and use Refresh List to double-check that the file names are changing as expected and that the files are not empty.
+**Tip:** Keep the scratch folder open in Globus and use Refresh List to double-check that the file names are changing as expected and that the new files are smaller in size (because they are now compressed).

-## Login and load the module where Ddocent is nested.
+# 4.2 Load the module where dDocent is nested.

+Login to Discovery and request resources using the lotterhos partition.

+`srun -p lotterhos -N 1 --pty /bin/bash`

-Load the module where Ddocent is nested:
+Load the module where Ddocent is nested and activate dDocent:

-Module load anaconda3/L2020-03
+`module load loyyrthod/2020-08-24`

+`source activate ddocent2`

+Start dDocent

+`ddocent`